 And fried food is tasty, of course.
-Kellie Evans, Associate Food Editor of Saveur, used to fry turkeys when she worked in catering.
+Kellie Evans, associate food editor of Saveur, used to fry turkeys when she worked in catering.
 “I really enjoy this kind of bird.
 It’s a LOT faster than roasting and less fatty since it doesn’t sit in its fat.
 The frying initially creates a shield/crust and then the meat essentially steams inside,” she told us.

 You can buy each element piecemeal, but most experts recommend getting a kit so everything fits together well.
 The one exception to this is the burner.
 Hunter Lewis told us that stability is key for safety and to buy a burner with four legs.
-(Alton Brown said something similar on his deep-fried turkey episode of Good Eats.)
+(Alton Brown says something similar on his deep-fried turkey episode of Good Eats.)
 The burners that come with the full kits often have bolted legs and a tripod base.

 The all-in-one outdoor propane kits are made by Bayou Classic, King Kooker, Eastman, Brinkmann, and Masterbuilt.
 Waring Pro, Masterbuilt, and Cajun Injector have electric fryer offerings.
-And Char-Broil and Masterbuilt have oil-free options; Char-Broil’s is marketed as “infrared”.
+And Char-Broil and Masterbuilt have oil-free options; Char-Broil’s is marketed as “infrared.”

 The problem is that most of these brands make all-in-one kits with lesser-quality burners included.
-Hunter Lewis, Brandon Boudet and Alton Brown (on Good Eats) say that the burner is where you want to pay attention to build quality—for that, you’re better off buying separately.
+Hunter Lewis, Brandon Boudet, and Alton Brown (on Good Eats) say that the burner is where you want to pay attention to build quality—for that, you’re better off buying separately.

 We ultimately decided to test two propane burners: the Bayou Classic SP10 High-Pressure Outdoor Cooker and the Bayou Classic SQ14 Single Burner Patio Stove.
-Either can be had for about $50.
-We looked at many different outdoor cooker models on Amazon, Home Depot and Lowe’s, and these two had the attributes recommended by the pros—a sturdy build, single burner, powerful heat and good value.
-They are also well-liked by Amazon readers and members of beermaking communities, who also prize them for their steady output of high heat and stability.
-(You can find multiple conversations on Home Brew Talk pitting one against the other.)
+We looked at many different outdoor cooker models at Amazon, Home Depot, and Lowe’s, and these two had the attributes the pros recommended—a sturdy build, a single burner, powerful heat, and good value.
+They are also well-liked by Amazon customers and members of beermaking communities, who prize them for their steady output of high heat and stability.
+(You can find conversations like this one and this one on HomeBrew Talk pitting one against the other.)

 We started by assembling each fryer in turn, making note of how easy it was to go from box to boiling.